Burnin' Sky

 Burnin' Sky is the fourth studio album by the English rock band Bad Company.
 It was released on 3 March 1977.
-Burnin' Sky was recorded in France at Château d'Hérouville in July and August 1976 with future The Rolling Stones engineer Chris Kimsey.
-Its release was delayed until March 1977 so to not compete with the band's then-current album Run with the Pack.
+Burnin' Sky was recorded in France at Château d'Hérouville in July and August 1976 with future Rolling Stones engineer Chris Kimsey.
+Its release was delayed until March 1977 so as not to compete with the band's then-current album Run with the Pack.

 The album peaked at No. 15 on the Billboard 200 and No. 17 in the UK Albums Chart.
 The album was remastered and re-released in 1994.
 The cover is similar to the poster for the 1969 Sam Peckinpah film The Wild Bunch.
 In the 2000 movie Almost Famous, the fictitious band Stillwater's first T-shirt is strikingly similar to the Burnin' Sky album cover.

+Critical reception

+The New York Times noted the "subtler, quieter approach," writing that "the results sounded oddly somnolent."

 Track listing

 All songs by Paul Rodgers unless otherwise noted.